-If you’re new to the subject, it may surprise you to know that steroids are naturally occurring chemical compounds which are found in all humans and animals.
-They come in a wide range of different types and have an important impact upon the metabolism of the body and the creation of vitamins and other essential elements.
+If you’re new to the subject, it may surprise you to know that steroids are naturally occurring chemical compounds found in all humans and animals.
+They come in a wide range of different types and have a crucial impact on the body’s metabolism and the creation of vitamins and other essential elements.

-Anabolic steroids, on the other hand, are synthetic drugs produced in a laboratory from the male hormone testosterone.
+Anabolic steroids, on the other hand, are synthetic drugs produced in a laboratory that are the same as, or similar to, the male hormone testosterone.
 Although a prescription-only drug, they are often popular among athletes, bodybuilders and sportspeople for the performance-enhancing and muscle-building benefits they can bestow.
 There is no penalty for personal possession of steroids, but they are an illegal Class C substance.

-They can also bring about several psychological effects, such as aggressive behaviour, delusions, hallucinations and mood swings.
+They can also bring about several psychological effects such as aggressive behaviour, delusions, hallucinations and mood swings.
 Perhaps most concerningly of all, they have been linked to blood clots, fluid retention, high blood pressure, high cholesterol and liver damage, including tumours of the liver.
-They are also associated with a higher risk of suffering a heart attack or stroke or contracting prostate cancer.
+They are also associated with a higher risk of heart attack, stroke and contracting prostate cancer.

-While the safest way to avoid the harmful side-effects of anabolic steroids is to steer clear of them altogether, there are those who incorporate them successfully into an exercise regimen.
-If you are considering taking steroids for reasons of weight or muscle gain, it’s imperative that you seek professional help before beginning to make sure you know what you’re taking, how best to manage it and whether or not your body is showing any unwanted signs of side-effects.
+While the safest way to avoid the harmful side effects of anabolic steroids is to steer clear of them altogether, some incorporate them successfully into an exercise regimen.
+If you’re wondering about how to take steroids because you want to gain weight or muscle, it’s imperative that you seek professional help before beginning to make sure you know what you’re taking, how best to manage the process and whether or not your body is showing signs of unwanted side effects.

-At Harley Street MD, we respect the choice of the individual and prioritise offering safe, effective and non-judgmental treatment for steroids.
-We are fully versed in the ramifications of taking anabolic steroids and offer a wide range of blood test profiles to suit every situation, allowing you comprehensive knowledge of your body’s reaction to the drugs and minimising any associated risks.
-For a 30-minute consultation, or to arrange a more in-depth health profile at our completely confidential clinic, get in touch with us today.
+At Harley Street MD, we respect the individual’s choice and prioritise offering safe, effective and non-judgmental treatment for steroids.
+We are fully versed in the ramifications of taking anabolic steroids and offer a wide range of blood test profiles to suit every situation, providing you with comprehensive knowledge of your body’s reaction to the drugs and minimising any associated risks.